‘This team has great potential’: As WNBA turns 25, the new-look Storm looks to stay in the spotlight

 Perhaps a disclaimer should be slapped on the Storm’s quest to repeat as WNBA champions that reads: Some assembly required.

-Dan Hughes had just two days on the court to work with a reconfigured team comprised of seven returners and six newcomers that will step on the court for the first time this season at 12 p.m.
-Saturday.
+Coach Dan Hughes had just two days on the court to work with a reconfigured team comprised of seven returners and six newcomers that will step on the court for the first time this season at noon Saturday.

 Furthermore, Seattle opens against the Las Vegas Aces at Everett’s Angel of the Winds Arena shorthanded without key reserves Mercedes Russell and Epiphanny Prince who are expected to join the team next week.